meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-07-formalizing-javascript-data-types-comparisons-and-conditionals/javascript-fundamentals-data-types.md

 - [JavaScript Data Types and Data Structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)
 - [Types](https://www.destroyallsoftware.com/compendium/types?share_key=baf6b67369843fa2): A cross-language examination of type in various languages
-- [Wat](https://www.destroyallsoftware.com/talks/wat): A beloved **_and hilarious_** talk in which JavaScript's friendliness when mixing types is discussed at a fever pace—with awesome slides
+- [Wat](https://www.destroyallsoftware.com/talks/wat): A beloved **_and hilarious_** talk in which JavaScript's friendliness when mixing types is discussed at a feverish pace—with awesome slides